 sudo apt install gpg

-We will encrypt the backup with AES, a symmetric encryption algorithm.
+We are encrypting the backup with AES, a symmetric encryption algorithm.
 Here an example how you can use

 gpgto AES encrypt and decrypt a text file.

 gpg --cipher-algo AES256 --symmetric --batch --passphrase the_passphrase test.txt gpg --decrypt --batch --passphrase the_passphrase -o test.txt -d test.txt.gpg

 dump command that stores the configuration and the repositories into one zip file.
 We have to run the command with the

 cd /home/git/gitea/ sudo -H -u git bash -c "/home/git/gitea/gitea dump"